jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

 - Older parameter type subdivision

-    - The idea at first was that it would be converted to the eventual article list, but that was later not done that way.
+    - The idea at first was that it might be converted to the eventual article list, but that was later not done that way.

         - Value In
         - Value Out